[Scroll down for the Apex code samples]

 By distributing capabilities within Flow, the package is already constrained by the platform's technical controls that respect company security requirements without having to know their exact details.
 It benefits immediately from new assurance related features such as Flow Tests.

 Security policies shift.
 Each release from Salesforce dramatically changes the landscape.
-Sometimes just a single new method (or modification to an existing method) enables a completely different implementation.
+Sometimes a single new Apex method (or modification to an existing method) enables a completely different implementation.
 Often the changed implementation results in a brand new molecule, fewer lines of code, and partners not relying on false positives documentation.